Skip to content

 Step 3: Upload and Verify

-3. Wait for "✅ Document processed" confirmation
+3. Wait for the "✅ Uploaded!
+Created X chunks." confirmation

-5. In the 🔍 Hacker View, observe:
+4. In the sidebar, observe:

 Step 4: Trigger the Poisoned Response